JAMES A. GARFIELD SCHOOL

 The James A. Garfield School was located in East Camden at North 29th and Cramer Streets, one block west of Westfield Avenue.
 The school was built around the turn of the century, and was named for James A. Garfield, 20th President of the United States, who was elected in 1880 and was assassinated within a few months of having taken office in 1881.

-The Garfield School was most likely built around the turn of the century, when East Camden was still a part of Stockton Township, or shortly after its merger with the City of Camden, possibly as a series that included two other schools, the James G. Blaine School in Cramer Hill and the William McKinley School in the Rosedale section of East Camden.
-As the population in this part of Camden grew, four other public schools were added within a short walk of the Garfield School; the Thomas H. Dudley School, the Henry H. Davis School, the Octavius Catto School, and the Alfred Cramer School.
-Catto, built when Camden's elementary schools were segregated, is only two and one half blocks away.
+The Garfield School was built in 1886, when East Camden was still a part of Stockton, or shortly after its merger with the City of Camden, possibly as a series that included two other schools, the James G. Blaine School in Cramer Hill and the William McKinley School in the Rosedale section of East Camden.
+As the population in this part of Camden grew, three other public schools were added within a short walk of the Garfield School; the Thomas H. Dudley School, the Henry H. Davis School, and the Alfred Cramer School.

-The James A. Garfield School remained in use until destroyed by a fire in January of 1960.
+The James A. Garfield School remained in use until destroyed by a fire on the night of January 22, 1960.

 Camden Courier-Post - February 4, 1938